 Example chart 3: Timing by the significator changing dignity

 Here is another example from 10 years ago from my early horary practice.
-A man me asked whether he should continue working for his current employer.
+A man asked me whether he should continue working for his current employer.
 Because his Asc ruler Saturn was going to enter Libra, its exaltation, triplicity and bound.
 I told him to wait until that happens.
-He would become very strong and valued by the employer and had to take advantage then.
+He would become very strong and valued by the employer and would be able to take advantage then.
 I advised him when that happens (22nd of July from the ephemeris) to send another email to his employer asking for a big raise.

 There are other considerations of the delineation, which, along with the previous chart, I have published here, but the point is that the ingress of the significator in the place of its major dignity was the key in that horary chart.
 Of course, a I predicted, it ended very positively for the querent, to his disbelief.